colonyengine/colony/README.md

 For now, being on the `develop` branch will provide a better experience and newer features.

-If you're run ViralityEngine before, and haven't in a while, then
+If you've run ViralityEngine before, and haven't in a while, then

 cd ~quicklisp/local-projects